theFong/infoRise/README.md

 - [ ] Use ML to adjust thresholds based on feed back

 #### Profile
+- [ ] Feed back from updating location
+- [ ] Change location based on input city and state
 - [ ] Get profile icon
 - [ ] Implement push notifications
 - [ ] Allow users to update of password, email, profile pic, name etc.